jonathantneal/gulp-config-dev/README.md

 - `compress-css`: Whether to compress CSS or not.
 - `server`: Advanced options for [gulp-connect].

+## Advanced Configuration

+- `server-root`: Destintation of your compiled files.
+Default is `dist`.
+- `server-host`: Name of the server host.
+Default is `localhost`.
+- `server-name`: Name of the server for logging purposes.
+Default is package name.
+- `server-port`: Port to use for the web server.
+Default is `8080`.
+- `server-launch`: Whether to launch the browser.
+Default is `true`.
+- `server-livereload`: Whether to inject livereload.
+Default is `true`.
+- `html-dest`: Destination of your compiled HTML file relative to `server-root`.
+Default is `index.html`.
+- `js-dest`: Destination of your compiled JS file relative to `server-root`.
+Default is `index.js`.
+- `js-module-name`: Name of the JS export, if required.
+Default is `false`.
+- `js-module-format`: Format of the compiled JS.
+Default is `iife`.
+- `css-dest`: Destination of your compiled CSS file relative to `server-root`.
+Default is `index.css`.
+- `css-syntax`: Syntax to use in CSS.
+Default is `scss`.

 [npm-url]: https://www.npmjs.com/package/gulp-config-dev
 [npm-img]: https://img.shields.io/npm/v/gulp-config-dev.svg
 [cli-url]: https://travis-ci.org/jonathantneal/gulp-config-dev